EcoFire/firebehavioR/README.md

     devtools::install_github("zieg9479/firebehavioR")

-There are no package dependencies, but you should have r R (&gt;= 3.4.1) installed.
+There are no package dependencies, but you should have R (&gt;= 3.4.1) installed.

 Usage
 -----